 Three subspecies currently recognized:

-Occurs in the northern Andes.
+Occurs in northern and central Costa Rica.